StefanZander/lecture_notes/smw/skript/html/docs/index.md

 * instructions for successfully completing the practical part.

 !!! note
-    **Please Note: Language and Revision Policy**
+    **Language and Revision Policy**
     The lecture materials are written in both English and German language, i.e., for some parts, the language changes from English to German in vice versa.
-This is due to the fact that the course's contents are continuously extended and new content is added immediately.
-It will be revised at later stages.
+This is due to the fact that the course's contents are continuously extended and new content is added immediately after its verification and validation.
+    ~> Revisions will be carried out at later stages.

 <!-- They serve as a guideline in preparing the materials needed for successfully passing the course. -->